Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Introduction

 Since the Kodaira dimension of $\mathcal C_d$ is nonnegative for $d\geq 86$ admissible (see \cite{TaVaA} and also \cite[Proposition 1.3]{Nuer}), a description of $\mathcal C_d$ via surfaces $S_d$'s with at least two cubics containing them as the one considered here (and also in \cite{Nuer, RS1, Explicit}) is not allowed anymore in this range because this would imply the uniruledness of $\mathcal C_d$ (see the argument in the proof of Theorem \ref{C42S42}).
 The admissible values $d=62, 74, 78$ are the last ones for which the elements in $\mathcal C_d$ may be arranged into homaloidal linear systems of cubics through an irreducible surface $S_d$, simplifying the construction of $U$ and $W$ via the trisecant flop.
-For $d\geq 86$ admissible one needs to consider suitable generalisations of the approach developed here, see Remark \ref{hypothesis}, increasing substantially the difficulty of the Conjecture for $d\geq 86$.
+For $d\geq 86$ admissible one needs to consider suitable generalisations of this approach, see Remark \ref{hypothesis}, increasing substantially the difficulty of the conjecture.

-The techniques introduced here open the way to further applications of this circle of ideas to prove the rationality of other classes of Fano fourfolds, see \cite[Section 5]{RSarxivV2} and \cite{HS}.
+The techniques introduced here open the way to further applications of this circle of ideas to prove the rationality of other classes of Fano fourfolds, see \cite[Section 4]{Explicit} and \cite{HS}.
 0.2cm

 {\bf Acknowledgements}.
 This project started from an intuition of J\' anos Koll\' ar that the maps $\mu:X\map W\subseteq\p^N$ might be useful to describe the congruences (see \cite[Subsection~1.1]{Explicit}, Subsection \ref{nec} here, and \cite[Section 5, \S 29]{KollarHyp}).
 We are very indebted to him for the suggestion.
-We wish to thank Michele Bolognesi for his continuous support along the years and for many useful conversations on these (and on many other) topics.
-We are also very grateful to Sandro Verra for several suggestions and many discussions on the subject.
+We wish to thank Michele Bolognesi for his continuous support along the years and for many useful conversations on these topics.
+We are also very grateful to Sandro Verra for several discussions on the subject and to Brendan Hassett for his remarks on a preliminary version of the manuscript.
+We thank the referees for their careful reading and for their useful comments.